OpenMined/KotlinSyft/README.md

 - The android app connects to your PC's localhost via router (easier approach)
 - Get the IP address of your computer by running `ip address show | grep "inet " | grep -v 127.0.0.1` if using Linux/Mac.
 For windows there are different steps.
 Alternatively, if you want to run the demo app in the emulator, use `10.0.2.2` as the IP address.
 - Use this IP address in your login screen to supply the PyGrid server url

-### Training Dataset
-The demo app has a smaller randomly sampled subset of MNIST Training Data.
-You can replace the `demo-app/src/main/res/raw/mnist_train.csv` with the 100MB file from [here](https://drive.google.com/file/d/1oHegwSc9pDFQDZe0FeKW51-SQsTz4i3W/view?usp=sharing)

-Download the above file and replace it with `train_mnist.csv` to train on complete mnist data.

 ## Contributing
 1. Star, fork, and clone the repo